Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Linear perturbations in Chaplygin gas cosmology

-so that our new evolution equations for GCG model are given as:
+so that our new evolution equations for the GCG model are given as:

-For the case of $\alpha = 1$, the evolution equations of OCG can be found from these equations \eqref{dd} - \eqref{evolution5}.
-The numerical results of density contrast in OCG and GCG models will present in Sec. \ref{final1}, to investigate the contribution of Chaplygin gas like fluid for the formation of large-scale.
+For the case of $\alpha = 1$, the evolution equations of OCG can be found from these equations \ref{dd} - \ref{evolution5}.
+The numerical results of density contrast in OCG and GCG models will be presented in Sec. \ref{final1}, to investigate the contribution of the Chaplygin gas-like fluid to large-scale formation.